top of page

 I supported in leading the experience design across the full site from research and strategy through execution and delivery.

-I led alignment workshops with NFL stakeholders, owned end-to-end UX across key pages, and worked in cross-functional sessions with product, visual design, and engineering teams to ensure components shipped correctly and consistently.
+I led alignment workshops with NFL stakeholders, owned end-to-end UX across key pages, hubs, and worked in cross-functional sessions with product, visual design, and engineering teams to ensure components shipped correctly and consistently.
 I also owned annotation and documentation throughout, producing detailed Figma specs that supported handoff.

 Impact

-3× increase in NFL+ acquisition rate; NFL+ discovery grew +104% YoY.
+3× increase in NFL+ acquisition rate

-1.1M NFL+ Subscribers from web.
+NFL+ Subscribers from the web experience alone.

 Dive into